Throughout my career, I’ve studied wealthy people, their methodologies and strategies.

 Investing in Orlando, Florida, is very different than the Miami area.
 You need to know the property and location.

 Each suburb is extremely different.
-Know the market done to the micro-level.
+Know the market down to the micro-level.

 2) Never Invest in One Door